Goodyear Inflatoplane: Operational history

 The test program at Goodyear's facilities near Wingfoot Lake, Akron, Ohio showed that the inflation could be accomplished with as little as 8 psi (544 mbar), less than a car tire.
 The flight test program had a fatal crash when Army aviator Lt.
-"Pug" Wallace was killed.
+Malcolm "Pug" Wallace was killed.
 The aircraft was in a descending turn when one of the control cables under the wing came off the pulley and was wedged in the pulley bracket, locking the stick.
 The turn tightened until one of the wings folded up over the propeller and was chopped up.
 With the wings flapping because of loss of air, one of the aluminum wing tip skids hit the pilot in the head, as was clear from marks on his helmet.
 Wallace was pitched out, over the nose of the aircraft and fell into the shallow lake.
 His parachute never opened.
 Only 12 Goodyear Inflatoplanes were built, but development continued until the project was cancelled in 1973.